 Other Typical Jobs for Seniors

-Given that they are at or nearing the end of their working careers, seniors are often employed in management roles and jobs that require extensive training and certification, but older workers tend to be employed in all sectors of the economy, from professional services to transportation to farming.
+Given that they are at or near the end of their working careers, seniors are often employed in management roles and jobs that require extensive training and certification, but older workers tend to be employed in all sectors of the economy, from professional services to transportation to farming.

 For example, about one in five people employed in architecture and engineering are between the ages of 55 and 64, according to data from the BLS, and roughly the same percentage of those in management occupations are in that same age group.
 Similarly, nearly 13 percent of individuals employed in legal occupations are 65 or older, reflecting the importance of experience and training in these types of jobs.